dmxt/weather-express-api/readme.md

 # Start a server!
-1. Go tothe directort where `weather.js` was located at and tart the `weather.js` express app
+1. Go to the directory where `weather.js` was located at and tart the `weather.js` express app
 ```bash
 node weather.js
 ```